Multi-Volt/Flood/README.md

 [(Back to top)](#table-of-contents)
 ## Testing
-The testing for this project was relatively simple.
-Both the prototype and control assemblies were placed within an enclosure that contained a constantly running humidifier.
-Data was collected with a periodicity of 10 seconds with measurements like current being averaged during this time frame.
-This was done in order to mitigate noise and outliers.
-Three tests for both the control and the prototype were conducted over a total time of 30 minutes.
+**Project Testing Procedure**
+The testing procedure for this project was executed with a straightforward approach.
+The following steps were undertaken:
+- **Placement of Assemblies**: Both the prototype and control assemblies were positioned within an enclosure equipped with a continuously operating humidifier.
+- **Data Collection**: Data was systematically collected at regular intervals of 10 seconds.
+Measurements, such as current, were averaged over this time frame.
+- **Noise and Outlier Mitigation**: The averaging of measurements over the specified time frame was implemented to effectively mitigate the impact of noise and potential outliers.
+- **Execution of Tests**: A total of three tests were conducted for both the control and the prototype assemblies.
+- **Duration of Tests**: The entire testing procedure was carried out over a cumulative duration of 30 minutes.
+This methodical approach ensured a comprehensive evaluation of the project components under the specified conditions.

 [(Back to top)](#table-of-contents)
 ## Flood Extras